braillerap/OpenStreetTangible/README.md

 ## Contributions

 ### Translation
-If you need the software in your locale language, we will be happy to add a new translation.
+If you need the building manual in your locale language, we will be happy to add a new translation.
 Translation files are hosted on codeberg community translation platform and can be updated by anyone [weblate host on codeberg](https://translate.codeberg.org/engage/openstreettangible_buildingmanual/) for more information.

 <a href="https://translate.codeberg.org/engage/openstreettangible_buildingmanual/">
 <img src="https://translate.codeberg.org/widget/openstreettangible_buildingmanual/multi-auto.svg" alt="Translation status" width="75%" />